-- 1. Dial "88" to report a fire to the Baptist Health operator. - 2.
-Pull the nearest fire alarm in the building. - 3.
-The Baptist Health operator will notify all parties including the Little Rock Fire Department. - 4.
-Security officers are responsible for directing student evacuation from the building to designated areas: - 5.
-Faculty, staff and students quietly exit the building and proceed to designated area indicated under EVACUATION; and - 6.
+- 1. Pull the nearest fire alarm in the building. - 2.
+The Baptist Health operator will notify all parties including the Little Rock Fire Department. - 3.
+Security officers are responsible for directing student evacuation from the building to designated areas:

+- 4. Faculty, staff and students quietly exit the building and proceed to designated area indicated under EVACUATION; and - 5.
 No individual returns to the building for any reason until the "All Clear" signal is given.